 You have difficulty making genuine connections with others because you’re scared of getting hurt or rejected.

-I’ve been there and have distanced myself from others on purpose because I was afraid of being hurt or abandoned by them.
-I thought I was protecting myself by creating a big rift between me and other people.
+I’ve been there and have distanced myself from others on purpose because I was afraid of being hurt or rejected by them.
+I didn’t want to suffer through the pain of rejection or being wronged by others.

 7. You are in your head too much.